0xadada/0xadada.github.io/_posts/2020-03-15-elasticity-versus-discipline.md

 So what does this mean?
 This means that the Fed can start buying non-government backed securities: potentially any failing public stocks, private CDOs and MBSs<sup class="Ref" id="ref:note:4">[[4](#note:4)]</sup>.
-What this means is the Fed can buy the most dangerous, volitile, and toxic assets that nobody else is buying, the ones that are the first to fail in a bursting bubble.
+What this means is the Fed can buy the most dangerous, volatile, and toxic assets that nobody else is buying, the ones that are the first to fail in a bursting bubble.
 This is a Fed that has institutionalized &amp; _encouraged_ systemic moral hazard&mdash; saying, in effect: <q>If you (the finance sector)